Reviews You Can Rely On

 Portability

-The Gerber Armbar Drive is a screwdriver-specific tool featuring a quarter-inch bit drive and a straight blade, all in a conveniently small package, making it a great choice for those who want to carry a small screwdriver at all times.
+If you do go mid-sized, we feel that options like the Armbar Drive, which focuses on a specific tool, are the way to go.
+The Armbar is a screwdriver-focused tool featuring a quarter-inch bit drive and not much more than a straight blade in a conveniently smallish package.
+This makes it a great choice for those who want to carry a full-function screwdriver at all times, with a few extra goodies on board.

 multi-tool - our smallest tested multi-tool, the keysmart 5-in-1 can handle light...